riceissa/simple-website-darkmode/README.md

    ```

 See the [demo](https://riceissa.github.io/simple-website-darkmode/) for what
-the end result will look like.
+the end result will look like after all of the steps above.